Available with Network Analyst license.

 Three-dimensional network datasets enable you to model the interior pathways of buildings, mines, caves, and so on.

 If you have street features with accurate z-coordinate values, you can use them with z-aware features that model pathways inside buildings to create 3D networks of campuses or even cities.
-This allows you to answer questions like the following:
+This allows you to answer questions such as the following:

 - What floors of a high-rise building can't be reached by a fire department within eight minutes?